cs-uob/COMS20012/docs/labs/LAB5.md

 #### `kern/vm/`

-This directory is also fairly vacant.
-In [LAB 8](./LAB8.html), you’ll implement virtual memory and most of your code will go in here.
+This directory is also fairly vacant at the moment.

 #### `kern/vfs/`